squarism/squarism.github.io/_posts/2010-12-28-watchr-continuous-testing-with-growl.markdown

   system %(#{growlnotify} #{options} &) end
 {% endhighlight %}</p>

-<h2>Optional Bit</h2><p>
+## Optional Bit

 My previous post was inside a rails project, which is fine and good until you want to write a command-line ruby program or something outside of rails.
 First, you'll need some tests and then you'll need a Rakefile that invokes your tests.
-I have an example project <a href="http://squarism.com/files/combo_guesser/">here</a>.
-There's also a zip archive <a href="http://squarism.com/files/combo_guesser.zip">here</a>.
+I have an example project [here](http://squarism.com/files/combo_guesser/).
+There's also a zip archive [here](http://squarism.com/files/combo_guesser.zip).
 It's a non-rails app with a rake file that you can run for testing:
-<code>combo-guesser$ rake
+`combo-guesser$ rake
 (in ./combo_guesser)
 /bin/ruby ./test/combo_guesser_test.rb
 Loaded suite ./test/combo_guesser_test
 Started
 .
-Finished in 0.000755 seconds.</p>
+Finished in 0.000755 seconds.

-<p>1 tests, 10 assertions, 0 failures, 0 errors, 0 skips
+1 tests, 10 assertions, 0 failures, 0 errors, 0 skips
-</code></p>
+`

-<p>All this makes for a really fast testing feedback loop.</p>
+All this makes for a really fast testing feedback loop.